 (a) Summarizing the Family Rights Handbook at the initial IFSP, at each subsequent IFSP, and at any time the family requests;

-(b) Familiarizing the family with the procedural safeguards and due process rules, and ensuring that the family reviews and signs the Statement of Assurances – Procedural Safeguards at every IFSP review;
+(b) Familiarizing the family with the procedural safeguards at every IFSP meeting;

 (c) Ensuring that all materials are given to the family in a format the family can understand in the family’s native language; and